 - 2017-2018 – 276 Schools in 14 Countries

 - Growing the college program nationally and internationally

-- Bringing in our first cohort of high schools following completion of the pilot
+- Bringing in additional cohorts of high schools following completion of the successful pilot

 - Developing a pipeline of opportunities for students and Partner Instructors

 - Completing the development of a cloud-based relational database on small molecules to better capture data on samples and to streamline access to information on known molecules

 We look forward to the next generation of Partner Instructors and collaborators who will pledge to further our mission to transform STEM education and promote antibiotic discovery through the curiosity and creativity of young scientists across the world.
 We invite you to join us in making meaningful and measurable improvements in the education landscape and expanding opportunities for students while addressing real-world medical challenges.
 For more information about the Small World Initiative, please follow us on Twitter @Team_SWI or Contact Us.

 What Benefits Does SWI Provide?

 Acceptance into the Small World Initiative provides numerous benefits to Partner Instructors, participating institutions, and SWI students, including:

 - Instructor Training